Cocoa, revered by the Aztecs and Mayans as the "food of the gods," is now being worshipped by modern science.

-Although his studies of the Kuna were largely observational, compared to the controlled and random studies of Ding and other researchers, Hollenberg believes imbibing in liquid cocoa has kept the Kuna free of modern lifestyle disease.
+Although his studies of the Kuna were largely observational when compared to the controlled and random studies of Ding and other researchers, Hollenberg believes imbibing in liquid cocoa has kept the Kuna free of modern lifestyle disease.

 But that begs the question: does the fact that the Kuna’s lifestyle lacks the same stressors as first-world workers bias Hollenberg's hypothesis?
 How do we know that it's not just the chocolate, but a combination of many factors?

-“We just don’t know the answer to that; it’s very hard to quantify stress,” Hollenberg tells to Mother Nature Network.
+"We just don't know the answer to that; it's very hard to quantify stress," Hollenberg tells MNN.

 But Hollenberg is betting on the cocoa.
 "The Kuna drink 40 cups of cocoa per person per week and manage, for the most part, to avoid getting four of the five most common killer diseases: stroke, heart failure, cancer and diabetes," he says.

-Are there other foods that contain the same beneficial compounds found in chocolate?
+Do other foods contain the same beneficial compounds?